hieuimba/Lichess-Spark-DataPipeline/README.md

 - `3-analyze-games`: Template for custom Spark logic (filtering, enhancing, or aggregating data)
 - `0-run-all`: Orchestrates the execution of the above notebooks

-In the `2-parse-games` notebook, the parsing process starts by reading the decompressed data file into a DataFrame using `spark.read.text`, where each row represents a single line from the original file.
+In the `2-parse-games` notebook, the parsing process starts by reading the decompressed data file into a DataFrame, where each row represents a single line from the original file.
 From there, the Key and Value information is extracted, and a start-of-game identifier called GameID is assigned to the Event tag.
 This effectively groups each Event line and the lines following it into a unique game:

 ![notebook](https://github.com/user-attachments/assets/c354bf75-6790-401c-a67c-07c605677c41)

-Once every lines are assigned with their GameIDs, a pivot operation transforms a group of lines with the same GameIDs into one game record, resulting in the final table:
+Once every lines are assigned with their GameIDs, a pivot operation transforms a group of lines with the same GameID into one game record, resulting in the final table:

 ![notebook2](https://github.com/user-attachments/assets/38b7dfe2-7db9-44c3-b16d-4668341853db)

-However, this pivot operation is very expensive as it requires the whole dataset to be shuffled into a single partition before processing.
+However, this pivot operation is potentially expensive as it requires the whole dataset to be shuffled into a single partition before processing.
 This happens because the data needs to be sorted in a particular order for the GameIDs to be correctly assigned.
-Considering the size of the dataset, this can lead to massive data spills and significantly slow down processing times.
+Considering the size of the dataset, this can lead to massive data spills and significantly slow down the processing time.

-To overcome this issue, the data file needed to be split into chunks during the decompression step in `1-decompress-file` before being passed to `2-parse-games` for parsing.
-Afterwards, to enable concurrent processing across all cores, the `concurrent.futures` module is used to process the chunks in parallel.
+To overcome this issue, the data file needed to be split into chunks first during the decompression step in `1-decompress-file` before being passed to `2-parse-games` for parsing.
+Afterwards, the `concurrent.futures` module is used to process the chunks in parallel and enable concurrent processing across all cores.

 ## Application